lavague-ai/LaVague/docs/docs/get-started/troubleshoot.md

 You can use this guide to look for possible solutions if you experience any issues running LaVague.

-!!! tips "LaVague latest version"
+!!! tip "LaVague latest version"

     One of the most common causes of issues using LaVague is outdated packages.
 We regularly update and patch our packages.